keaven/keaven.github.io/content/publications.md

 ## 1994

-- Epic Investigators.
+- EPIC Investigators.
 (1994).
 Use of a monoclonal antibody directed against the platelet glycoprotein IIb/IIIa receptor in high-risk coronary angioplasty. *New England Journal of Medicine*, *330*(14), 956–961.